I recently visited a Montessori school.

 * Some of the most successful individuals in the world are Montessori alumni: for instance, the Google co-founders Sergey Brin and Larry Page.

 But ultimately, what I observed that day in the classroom is what Montessori education really offers: the elevation of the individual, as Dr. Montessori put it.
 In other words, Montessori schools are a place for curious children to practice thinking and acting independently, so that years later, as young adults in life, they have both the earned confidence to choose their own path — and a unique creativity to make new ones.

 The name 'Montessori' was never trademarked, so selecting an authentic Montessori school can be challenging.
-This brief video is helpful in the process.
+This article — Is it *really* Montessori? — is helpful in the process.